LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue: Abstract

 \section{Abstract}

-What if large language models could not only infer human mindsets but also expose every blind spot in team dialogue such as discrepancies in the team members' joint understanding?
-We present a novel, two-step framework that leverages large language models (LLMs) both as human-style annotators of team dialogues to track the team's shared mental models (SMMs) and as automated discrepancy detectors among individuals' mental states.
-In the first step, an LLM generates annotations by identifying SMM elements within task-oriented dialogues from the Cooperative Remote Search Task (CReST) corpus.
-Then, a secondary LLM compares these LLM-derived annotations and human annotations against gold-standard labels to detect and characterize divergences.
-We define an SMM coherence evaluation framework for this use case and apply it to six CReST dialogues, ultimately producing: (1) a dataset of human and LLM annotations; (2) a reproducible evaluation framework for SMM coherence; and (3) an empirical assessment of LLM-based discrepancy detection.
-Our results reveal that, although LLMs exhibit apparent coherence on straightforward natural-language annotation tasks, they systematically err in scenarios requiring spatial reasoning or disambiguation of prosodic cues.
+Effective human teams excel at maintaining a consistent {\em shared mental model} (SMM) that reflects the shared understanding of individual team members about the task and what remains to be done.
+We present a novel, two-step framework that leverages large language models (LLMs) both as (1) generators of mental model traces from team dialogues to track the team's SMM and (2) automated detectors of discrepancies between inferred and ground truth mental model traces.
+We define an SMM coherence evaluation framework for this use case and apply it to six dialogues in a previously published team corpus, ultimately producing a dataset of human and LLM SMM mental model traces, a reproducible evaluation framework for SMM coherence, and an empirical assessment of LLM-based discrepancy detection.
+Our results reveal that while LLMs exhibit apparent coherence on straightforward natural-language trace generation tasks, they systematically err in scenarios requiring spatial reasoning or disambiguation of transcription-level disfluencies.